-What do I need to know?
+✓ What do I need to know?

-- 1. If you have applied and were granted an Educational Location Option in years past, you MUST reapply annually. - 2.
-Approval/Denial for an Educational Location Option placement is subject to criteria including space availability as well as the observance of the Class Size Amendment. - 3.
-Two proofs of residency will be required at the time of application and registration thereby allowing schools to assign student numbers during the registration process for new incoming students. - 4.
-All students approved for Educational Location Option placement must provide their own transportation.
+- If you have applied and were granted an Educational Location Option in years past, you MUST reapply annually. - Approval/Denial for an Educational Location Option placement is subject to criteria including space availability as well as the observance of the Class Size Amendment. - The approval of an Educational Location Option assignment does not guarantee that a student will be able to remain at the school until the highest grade level. - Two proofs of residency will be required at the time of application and registration thereby allowing schools to assign student numbers during the registration process for new incoming students. - All students approved for Educational Location Option placement must provide their own transportation.

-If I move during the school year and want to stay at my school what do I need to do?
+✓ If I move during the school year and want to stay at my school what do I need to do?

-You must notify the school of your new address.
+• You must notify the school of your new address.
 If applicable, you must complete an Educational Location Option application in order to be able to stay at the school you are currently attending for the remaining portion of the school year.

-Who does not apply?
+✓ Who does not apply?

-Educational Location Option applications are not required for students who wish to attend Educational Program Opportunities (international, choice, CTE, academy) as this is a different application process.
-John M. McKay scholarship applications work through a separate process via the Office of Student Services/Exceptional Student Education.
+- Educational Location Option applications are not required for students who wish to attend Educational Program Opportunities (international, choice, CTE, academy). - John M. McKay students.
+Please contact the Office of Student Services/Exceptional Student Education for further information.

-Other
+✓ Other

-- 1. If you are an Active Duty Military Family in Transition, you must complete the Active Duty Military Family in Transition Verification form and upload it to your Educational Location Option application. - 2.
-Students seeking to participate in interscholastic competition will be subject to the policies established by BPS and the Florida High School Athletic Association (FHSAA). - 3.
-A student's Educational Location Option assignment may be revoked if he/she fails to exhibit appropriate academic effort, good attendance, and/or acceptable behavior.
+- If you are an Active Duty Military Family in Transition, you must complete the Active Duty Military Family in Transition Verification form and upload it to your Educational Location Option application. - Students seeking to participate in interscholastic competition will be subject to the policies established by BPS and the Florida High School Athletic Association (FHSAA). - A student's Educational Location Option assignment may be revoked if he/she fails to exhibit appropriate academic effort, good attendance, and/or acceptable behavior. - Out of district transfers into Brevard County Schools (including students of Brevard County School Board Employees) will be approved on a case- by-case basis.
+The requested school must have available

-- 4. Out of district transfers into Brevard County Schools (including students of Brevard County School Board Employees) will be approved on a case- by-case basis.
-The requested school must have available capacity, meet class size compliance and maintain diverse enrollment. - 5.
-This application is for one (1) school year and require a renewal application each year a student desires to remain at the school.
+- capacity, meet class size compliance and maintain diverse enrollment. - Parents must show verification of release from the home school district prior to being approved and enrolling in Brevard County Schools by sending the form to the Office of Equity, Innovation and Choice. - This application is for one (1) school year and a new form must be completed each year a student desires to remain at the school.
 No student may transfer before receiving approval.